-1) Provide a list of the education and experience of all faculty members, in the format of Template E2-1.
-Template E2-1 requires each faculty member's name; graduate degrees earned; institution(s) where graduate degrees were earned; disciplines in which degrees were earned; relevant professional experience outside of academia; credentials from certification, registration, and/or licensure, if applicable; and course(s) taught.
+1) If applicable, Provide a brief description list of the education and experience of any all faculty members listed in Template D2-1, in the format of Template E2-1.
+Template E2-1 requires each faculty member's name; graduate degrees earned; institution(s) where graduate degrees were earned; disciplines in which degrees were earned; relevant professional experience outside of academia; credentials from certification, registration, and/or licensure, if applicable; and course(s) taught.-who teaches a course in an area outside of 1) his or her graduate field of study, as listed in Template D2-1 or 2) his or her relevant professional experience, as listed in Template D2-1.
 For the purpose of defining the semesters of required reporting, the program should consider the semester during which the final self-study is due, or the most recent semester for which full information is available, to be semester four and should include information on the three preceding semesters. (self-study document) (self-study document)